GrillBot/GrillBot.Services/src/PointsService/README.md

 ## Licence

-GrillBot and any other related microservices are licenced as All Rights Reserved.
+GrillBot and any other related services are licenced as All Rights Reserved.
 The source code is available for reading and contribution.
 Owner consent is required for use in a production environment or using some part of code in your project.